Premium starting ₹395

 In this article, we will discuss what are duty-free stores in airports, their roles, regulations and restrictions.
 Read on to know more about duty-free in airports.

-Duty-free shops are outlets set up at airports and ports, where all passengers either boarding or leaving from international travel can shop without being taxed.
+Duty-free shops are outlets set up at airports and ports, where all passengers either boarding or leaving from international travel insurance can shop without being taxed.
 Some select items can be purchased without having to pay duty (tax) so long as they are transported across international borders.

 Ordinarily, host nations expect that you will pay local, import, sales, value-added (VAT) and other taxes on the goods you purchase.
 However, when shopping in international airports, your purchase doesn't really belong to one country, because the consumption of the good is in a different location than from where it was bought.